VeerOneGPT/galileo-glass-ui/docs/development/implementation-notes.md

 ## Outstanding Issues

 ### TypeScript Errors
-- There are various TypeScript errors that need to be resolved
+- There are various TypeScript errors that need to be resolved across the library.
-- Main issues are with keyframes typing in animation system
-- Some issues with property access on types that need to be fixed
+- Some issues relate to prop types, component interfaces, and potentially complex types inferred from animation libraries or mixins.
-- Duplicate type definitions that need to be resolved
+- Duplicate type definitions may exist and need consolidation.

 ### Linting Issues
 - ESLint configuration needs to be set up